ContextMapper/contextmapper.github.io/_docs/tutorials/jhipster-microservice-generation.md

 <a target="_blank" href="/img/insurance-example-for-JDL-generation_ContextMap.png">![Insurance example Context Map](/img/insurance-example-for-JDL-generation_ContextMap.png)</a>

 The complete CML model used for this tutorial can be found [here](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/microservice-generation/JDL-example).
-Please note that the current JDL template only filters/ignores Bounded Contexts of the type _TEAM_.
-The model used to generate the JHipster microservice must therefore only contain teams or Bounded Contexts representing systems that shall be mapped to microservices.
-Our example
+Please note that the current JDL template only filters/ignores Bounded Contexts of the type _TEAM_ when creating microservices.
+For all other types of Bounded Contexts
-Context Map, shown in the following CML snippet, contains several Bounded Contexts of the type _SYSTEM_.
+(FEATURES, APPLICATIONS, and SYSTEMS) are mapped to a corresponding microservice.
+Our example Context Map, shown in the following CML snippet, contains several Bounded
+Contexts of the type _SYSTEM_.
 The generator creates one microservice per Bounded Context.

 <div class="highlight"><pre><span></span><span class="k">ContextMap</span> InsuranceContextMap {
   <span class="k">type</span> = <span class="k">SYSTEM_LANDSCAPE</span>